Chase a Crooked Shadow

 Chase a Crooked Shadow (a.k.a.
-Sleep No More) is a 1958 British suspense film starring Richard Todd, Anne Baxter and Herbert Lom.
-Michael Anderson directed Chase a Crooked Shadow, the first film produced by Associated Dragon Films, a business venture of Douglas Fairbanks Jr.
+Sleep No More) is a 1958 British suspense film directed by Michael Anderson and starring Richard Todd, Anne Baxter and Herbert Lom.
+It was the first film produced by Associated Dragon Films, a business venture of Douglas Fairbanks Jr.

 Plot

-In her family's Spanish villa, Kimberly Prescott (Baxter), a young South African heiress of a diamond company, is grieving after her father's recent suicide, when she is taken aback by the arrival of a man (Todd) claiming to be her brother Ward, believed to have died in a car accident a few months ago.
+In her family's Spanish villa, Kimberly Prescott, a young South African heiress of a diamond company, is grieving after her father's recent suicide, when she is taken aback by the arrival of a man claiming to be her brother Ward, believed to have died in a car accident a few months ago.
 Kimberly calls the police but the man has a driving licence, passport and letter from the bank in the name of Ward Prescott.
 Even two photos from upstairs look like the man now in her house.
 The local police chief, Vargas, leaves, believing Kim to be unstable.

 The next day Kim is woken by an unknown woman who says she is Mrs Whitman, a friend of Ward's.
 Kim's maid has been given time off.
 A butler has also been installed in the house.
 Kim attempts to contact Uncle Chan who knows both her and the real Ward, but when Chan finally shows up he greets the imposter as if he were the real Ward.
 Kim suspects the imposter may be after her inheritance and later in the plot, he and Mrs Whitman try to get Kim to sign a will.
 However, there is also a conversation whereby "Ward" says he suspects Kim of having stolen diamonds from their late father's company's vault.
 He has a record of flights she took that leave a gap in her itinerary.
 Eventually Kim admits she took the diamonds to Tangiers.
 "Ward" and Mrs Whitman then get her to sign an introduction for "Ward" as her agent to the bank in Tangiers.